 - Witnesses – Try to get as many details as you can of any bystanders and / or witnesses.
 Having a witness statement can really help your case.

 - Photos – If you are able, take photos of the accident such as car positioning, tyre marks, the mud on the road etc. Or if unable to take photos, if you can, try to obtain photos that witnesses may have taken.
-These could help in proving who was at fault.
-Also, take any photos you can of your injuries you have sustained.
-These provide visual proof of the pain and suffering you have experienced.
+Also, take any photos of the injuries you have sustained.

 - Proof of expenses – Keep any proof of costs that you may have incurred as a direct result of the accident and the injuries you have sustained.
 These would include prescription fees, travelling costs, counselling costs and so on.